Tybuu/Keyboard-Link/README.md

 # Keyboard-Link

-Keyboard-Link is a program which allows the keyboard halves in [Keyboard](https://github.com/Tybuu/Keyboard) communicate with one another using the HID protocol.
+Keyboard-Link is a program which allows the keyboard halves in [Keyboard](https://github.com/Tybuu/Keyboard) to communicate with one another using the HID protocol.

 ## Running Keyboard-Link